Nozbe/NoOffice.org/_book/email.md

 One task, one discussion.
 Simple and focused.

 At Nozbe we call it task-based communication[^1] and we're using our own tool Nozbe Teams for this.
-Again, there are many other tools on the market so every team should choose the one that suits them best.
+Again, there are many other tools on the market so every team should choose the one that suits them best[^2].
 Just avoid email.

 Additional benefit is that by sharing projects and tasks we have more transparency.
 People see what's happening in each project, who's responsible for what.
 All is clear.
 We totally avoid all these issues of somebody not putting someone on copy.
 People can choose which projects or tasks they want to follow and which they can choose to ignore or review less frequently.
 They are in control.

 ## You can add real-time chat as an internal water cooler for "blah blah blah"

-What I like about task-based communication I just mentioned is the fact that it's asynchronous[^2], meaning you let the other party take time to respond to you.
+What I like about task-based communication I just mentioned is the fact that it's asynchronous[^3], meaning you let the other party take time to respond to you.
 You just create a task, you add a thoughtful comment, you delegate it to someone, and you get on with your work, while you let the other party choose when they respond to your comment or do the task you assigned to them.

 This is healthy and this is how team collaboration should be done.
-Very rarely things are so urgent that people need an ASAP[^3] response.
+Very rarely things are so urgent that people need an ASAP response.
 Things can wait and you should normally prefer to let people take their time to do what's asked of them or give you a really thorough feedback.

 However, sometimes you are in a hurry and you need some information quickly.
-We use our internal chat for this though an app called Slack.
+We use our internal chat for this though an app called Slack[^4].

-However, don't you try to exchange email for chat and only chat.
+However, don't you try to switch from email to chat and only chat.

 It's a trap.
 Many teams have tried and failed to use a chat app for collaboration instead of email, and while it's a good first step, things get to stressful too quickly.
 In a chat app, messages are being sent fast, information disappears and it's hard to keep up about who's responsible for what.